 Climate research in Greenland is characterized by broad and international partnerships that stretch beyond both Danish and Greenlandic borders.
 The Greenland Climate Research Centre cooperates with research institutions from Canada, Norway and Denmark along with other parts of the arctic region.

 Arctic Science Partnership is a newly launched initiative that will gather climate-related research and educational material from the arctic region.
 The partnership is established as a collaborative project between the Greenland Climate Research Centre, Århus University and University of Manitoba and is still in its start-up phase.
 It is intended to inspire knowledge sharing, debate and joint research and can eventually be expanded to include other research institutions as well.
 Read more about the collaboration here.

 The Arctic Council constitutes a significant driving force behind climate research cooperation in the region.
-The council has been responsible for three large scientific publications – the Arctic Climate Impact Assessment (ACIA) that was released in 2005 and Snow, Water, Ice and Permafrost in the Arctic (SWIPA) from 2011 as well as Adaptation Actions for a Changing Action (AACA), which will be publish in 2017.
+The council has been responsible for three large scientific publications – the Arctic Climate Impact Assessment (ACIA) that was released in 2004 and Snow, Water, Ice and Permafrost in the Arctic (SWIPA) from 2011 which was updated in 2017, as well as Adaptation Actions for a Changing Action (AACA), published in 2018.
 The three assessments are authored by teams of researchers from the entire arctic region and from a wide range of academic disciplines.
 In Greenland, the Greenland Climate Research Centre and Ilisimatusarfik, the University of Greenland have contributed along with a number of Danish researchers with special knowledge of Greenland.